ferrarimarco/docker-pxe/README.md

 The `ENTRYPOINT` of this image is set to run `dnsmasq` in `no-daemon` mode.

 You can add one or more desired `dhcp-range`s as command-line options.
-For more information about dnsmasq command line options, refer to [dnsmasq documentation](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html).
+For more information about dnsmasq command-line options, refer to [dnsmasq documentation](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html).

 The easiest way to run containers based off this container image without configuring DHCP relays in your network, is to run a such containers using the network of the host running them.
 If you're